MashoodBilal/powershell-profile/README.md

 1. Extract the `cove.zip` file.
 2. Locate and install the nerd fonts.
+3. download `mytheme.omp` from this resporatory and place it in my documents.

 Now, enjoy your enhanced and stylish PowerShell experience! 🚀